TAPESTRY LOWER SCHOOL

 ENGLISH LANGUAGE ARTS

-Tapestry Charter School utilizes Lucy Calkins’ Units of Study in grades K-2 for reading, writing and phonics.
-We adapt the NYS ELA Modules for grades 3-4.
-Our practices engage all students with a strong focus on foundational literacy in our primary grades and comprehension and higher order thinking in grades 3-4.
-We have a number of interventions and supports in place for all learners that include: Orton Gillingham practices, Heggerty Phonics, Reading Recovery, and Leveled Literacy Intervention.
+Tapestry Charter School K-4 proudly uses EL Education Curricula paired with Phonics to Reading, which both are endorsed by the Science of Reading.
+Our practices engage all students with a strong focus on foundational literacy in our primary grades and comprehension and higher order thinking in grades 3 & 4.
+We have a number of interventions and our supports include: Heggerty Phonics, Walpole and McKenna’s Differentiated Reading Instruction and Phonics First.

 Expeditionary Learning is an educational model that challenges students to think critically and take active roles in their classrooms and communities.
 This results in higher achievement and greater engagement in school.
 EL Education schools give students the academic and character-building skills they need to reach their potential as learners and leaders.
 Structures that are unique to expeditionary learning include expeditions, crew, intensives and student led conferences.
 For more information, visit www.ELeducation.org.